 Ingredients

-How to cook Sticky Rice with Instant Pot
+How to Cook Sticky Rice in the Instant Pot

-- Then, soak the sticky rice in hot water for 20 minutes.
+- Rinse the sticky rice well until the water runs clear—don’t skip this step!
+Then, soak it in hot water for 20 minutes.

-- Add 1.5 cups (375ml) of water to the Instant Pot.
-Place a steamer inside the pot, making sure the water doesn’t touch the rice.
+- Pour 1.5 cups (375ml) of water into the Instant Pot and place a steamer inside, making sure the water doesn’t touch the rice.

-- Drain the sticky rice and transfer it to the steamer.
-Use a chopstick or your finger to create some holes among the rice to ensure proper ventilation during steaming.
+- Drain the rice and transfer it to the steamer.
+Use a chopstick or your finger to poke a few holes for proper ventilation while steaming.

-- Close the lid of the Instant Pot.
-Cook the sticky rice the “Steam” mode with high pressure for 20 minutes, then allow it to naturally release for another 20 minutes.
+- Close the lid and cook on “Steam” mode at high pressure for 20 minutes, then let it naturally release for another 20 minutes.

 Instant Pot Sticky Rice (Vietnamese Xôi)